 The master plan of this space is pretty ambitious and should be spectacular once it's completed.
 A mix of residential space, park, hotels, retail, and attractions, it will infuse new life into the area and offer something for locals and tourists alike.
 Already, you'll often find strollers, joggers, and cyclists enjoying the boardwalk.
 But eventually, a retail marketplace will dominate the waterfront, with restaurants, shops, and even a trapeze school currently in development.

-It's already becoming an important event space, with activities for Easter (including a carousel for the kids) and several open-air concerts already held here in 2014.
+It's already becoming an important event space, with activities for Easter (including a carousel for the kids) and several open-air concerts already held here.
 And one attraction has already established itself here: On Pier 6, San Juan Water Tours offers seaplane tours and narrated boat tours.
 A restaurant, Café 8, is also up and running, serving local cuisine in a casually chic setting.

 Planning for the Future